fiqci.ems.primitives.fiqci_estimator#

 • job – The underlying job that produced the results (BatchedJob or MitigatedJob).

-• compute_fn – Deferred callable returning (expectation_values, raw_expectation_values).
+• compute_fn – Deferred callable returning (expectation_values, raw_expectation_values, standard_errors).

 • observables – Observable(s) for which expectation values were calculated.